genomic-surveillance/kraken2ref/README.md

 # KRAKEN2REF

 This python package identifies suitable reference genomes as well as reads that should be associated with that reference genome in downstream analysis, using the kraken2 taxonomic report as input.
-Briefly, it first finds all graphs in the report that are rooted at species level ("S"); then analyses the leaf nodes of these graphs to identify one or more of them as suitable reference genomes; and finally outputs information about each selected reference to pass on to downstream processes. (#TODO: potentially output json file?)
+Briefly, it first finds all graphs in the report that are rooted at species level ("S"); then analyses the leaf nodes of these graphs to identify one or more of them as suitable reference genomes; and finally outputs information about each selected reference to pass on to downstream processes.

-# Quick Start

 ## Installation
-#TODO: Will add container recipes ASAP

 #### With pip